sdas1234558/healthapp/README.md

 # hackathon
-Tried to develop a Mdeical Dashboard for patients with salient feautures and an ai health assistant using gemini api
+Developed a Medical Dashboard for patients with salient feautures and an ai health assistant using gemini api